 The Nevada QB wasted no time securing the starting role, and he did so with authority.
 He started all 10 games in the Wolf Pack’s 2019 season, amassing 2,335 yards, 11 touchdowns, and 7 interceptions while completing 63.4% of his passes.
 It wasn’t an incredibly prolific season, but Strong progressed as the year went on, and his best performance — a 402-yard outing — came in Nevada’s bowl game against Ohio.

 Unsurprisingly, Strong reprised his role as Nevada’s starting quarterback during the 2020 season.
 And this time, he wasn’t holding anything back.
 Strong exploded to the tune of 2,858 yards, 27 touchdowns, and just 4 interceptions over nine games.
-The Nevada QB completed 70.1% of his passes and upped his yards per attempt from 6.2 to 8.1.
-For his play, Strong was named a first-team All-MWC selection, as well as the Mountain West Conference’s Offensive Player of the Year.
+He completed 70.1% of his passes and upped his yards per attempt from 6.2 to 8.1.
+For his play, Strong was named a first-team All-MWC selection and the Mountain West Conference’s Offensive Player of the Year.

 Strong’s NFL Draft ascension

-As he heads into his redshirt-junior campaign, Strong’s NFL Draft scouting report is nearly complete.
-As all young quarterbacks do, the Nevada QB still has room to grow, but he appears destined to take his talents to the next level.
-The only question that remains is whether or not he’ll keep his starter designation on the professional stage.
+Strong’s NFL Draft scouting report is nearly complete as he heads out of his redshirt-junior campaign.
+As with all young quarterbacks, the Nevada QB still has room to grow, but he appears destined to have a starting opportunity at the next level.
+The only question remaining is whether he’ll become a franchise quarterback and elevate his team.

-Strong doesn’t quite fit the modern quarterback archetype, but he has enough athleticism to keep plays alive within the pocket, where he does most of his work.
-With his arm talent, accuracy, and quick processing ability, Strong possesses many of the key qualities that NFL starters boast.
-And with the 2022 quarterback class in its current ambiguous state, there’s little stopping Strong from making the leap.
+Strong doesn’t quite fit the modern quarterback archetype, but he has enough mobility to keep plays alive within the pocket (where he does most of his work).
+With his arm talent, accuracy, and processing capacity, Strong possesses many vital qualities that NFL starters boast.